Mediation Statement in Construction Site Accident Claim

 Dear Judge Hartwell:

 This office represents, Plaintiffs Joseph Davis and Manny Perez.
-The following serves as counsel’s assessment of this case as requested in this Court’s correspondence of January 3, 2015.Facts Likely to Be Proven at Trial
+The following serves as counsel’s assessment of this case as requested in this Court’s correspondence of January 3, 2021.Facts Likely to Be Proven at Trial

-On February 7, 2014, at approximately 1:00 a.m., our clients, Joseph Davis and Manny Perez were in the backseat of a car, driven by Kevin Reese.
+On February 7, 2019, at approximately 1:00 a.m., Joseph Davis and Manny Perez were in the backseat of a car, driven by Kevin Reese.
 William Stone was in the passenger seat as their vehicle proceeded in the left lane of northbound Cherry Hill Road in Montgomery County, Maryland.
 There was road construction under way at the intersection of Randolph Road and Route 29.
 There were general signs placed along Cherry Hill Road indicating that motorists were entering a construction area.

 The Defendant, Provident Construction, left on the roadway a front end loader.
 Provident did not place any advance warning regarding the front end loader, nor was the truck or work area around the asphalt patch lit with nighttime light towers.
 Likewise, Provident did not employ any standard method to close off the left lane or to channel traffic around this hazard, such as flag men, road flares, triangles, flashing barrels, or otherwise.